Prankisster/PolarTroops/README.md

 When your tummy rumbles, just hit the food button.
 Your trusty guide will present you with the top 5 places to satisfy your hunger, just like Google's restaurant suggestions but even better!

 **Have an Amazing Adventure**
+Use the Geolocation API to retrieve the user's current location.

+Create a dropdown menu that lists places within a 50 km radius.
+You can use a service like Google Places API or Foursquare API to fetch nearby places based on the user's location.